 Restraint of Trade vs. Breach of Contract

 Before going any further, I would like to address a broader point about non-compete litigation and non-compete law.
 This point ultimately bears upon the customer issue: Non-compete agreements are restraints of trade.
 As such, the facts of a non-compete dispute must be viewed through two entirely separate lenses: (1) the restraint of trade lens and (2) the breach of contract lens.
 If the non-compete at issue is not reasonably necessary to protect a legitimate business interest, then the non-compete is an unlawful restraint of trade and is utterly unenforceable.
 Full stop.
-There are many litigants, lawyers and judges that do not understand this fundamental premise.
+Many people do not understand this fundamental premise.

-Instead, Florida trial courts routinely ignore the antitrust component.
-I have been a part of many cases where the trial court had no interest in scrutinizing the claimed legitimate business interests.
+Instead, Florida trial courts often ignore the antitrust component.
+I have been a part of many cases where the trial court did not scrutinize the claimed legitimate business interests.
 Instead, the trial court was fixated on the fact that the defendant(s) had signed a contract.
-Once the trial court adopts the breach of contract framework, if the plaintiff gives lip service to any legitimate business interest, that is enough for an injunction.
+Once the trial court adopts the breach of contract framework, if the plaintiff makes boilerplate allegations about any legitimate business interest, that often is enough for an injunction.
 This is the incorrect framework (because the restraint of trade lens always comes first).
 The upshot: Courts should scrutinize claims of substantial customer relationships.
 Both courts and litigants should bear in mind the following considerations:

 - The dollar amount is not dispositive.
 I have seen this movie like 600 times.
 The plaintiff’s claim of a substantial customer relationship is based on the dollar amounts at issue.
 Example: We had a case up in the Middle District of Florida – Tampa Division involving the medical gas business.
 It was a hybrid sale of a business / employee non-compete case.
 A big part of the plaintiff’s strategy was parroting the phrase “substantial customer relationships” over and over again.
 They also placed tremendous weight on the dollar amounts at issue.
 For instance: They repeatedly hit upon the fact that they had done several hundred thousand dollars worth of business with a particular sub-contractor or hospital.
 In other words, because the relationship generated significant revenue for the company, it had to be a substantial, protectable relationship.
 Again, this is absolutely wrong and ignores market realities.
 The customers were all hospitals and subcontractors, all of which could be easily identified through publicly available means.
 And these customers awarded work to vendors based on competitive bidding.
 So it doesn’t matter if a particular vendor did $1 million with of business with a particular hospital in a certain year.
 That vendor has to compete with all the other vendors for the next project.
 And if a different vendor puts in a quality bit at a more competitive price, that vendor probably wins the job.
 Bottom line: The dollar value of business generated from the customer does not dictate whether or not the relationship is a substantial, protectable one.